seltat/ITPR-semcon/React_Frontend/README.md

 metaservice is included in this repo.

 ## option 2 (DEV only)
-disable CORS security in browser settings https://stackoverflow.com/questions/4556429/disabling-same-origin-policy-in-safari
+disable CORS security in browser settings. https://stackoverflow.com/questions/4556429/disabling-same-origin-policy-in-safari

 ## option 3 - work in progress